Springfield Domestic Abuse Support in South Lakeland

 In this policy, Springfield means:

-Springfield is a ‘controller’ for the purposes of the EU General Data Protection Regulations 2016/679.
+Springfield is a ‘controller’ for the purposes of the UK-GDPR which took effect on January 31, 2020, and – alongside the Data Protection Act of 2018 and the PECR – governs all processing of personal data from individuals located inside the United Kingdom.
 As a controller we are responsible for, and control the processing of your personal information.

 If you require further information about our privacy practices, please contact us by:

-Writing to The Manager, Springfield Domestic Abuse Support in South Lakeland, Kendal Lads and Girls Club, Beezon Fields, Kendal, Cumbria, LA9 6BD
+writing to The Strategic Service Manager, Springfield Domestic Abuse Support in South Lakeland, Kendal Lads and Girls Club, Beezon Fields, Kendal, Cumbria, LA9 6BD

 Email us at: email@example.com